Johhed15/Johhed15/README.md

 ## About me 👨‍🎓

-### My name is Johannes and I am currently studying my master in Statistics and Machine Learning at Linköpings Universitet!
+### My name is Johannes and I am currently studying my master in Statistics and Machine Learning at Linköpings University!

 - 🧮 Enjoy problem solving using programming